d4rckh/im-a-sandbox/README.md

 ## Features

-- Fake processes like `Wireshark.exe`, `ProcessHacker.exe`, etc.
+- Have fake processes like `Wireshark.exe`, `ProcessHacker.exe`, etc. be created at startup
-- VM software artifacts like dlls and services
+- Create VM software artifacts like dlls and services

 ## Installing